erichgess/wordladder/notes.md

 13.prof - Using murmur3 hashing

 ## Perf Improvements
+### Insights
+1. How many duplicates show up in the index and the adjacency lists

 ### Load Dictionary
 1. Only create one Hash object for the index class.
 Then reuse that one for `add` and `adj`.